MOFAREH-ASSIRI/slack-system-architecture/README.md

 - Logs service activity and errors (ELK: Elasticsearch, Logstash, Kibana).
 - Monitors health, uptime, and metrics using Prometheus and Grafana.

+---

+## 🧠 Architecture Diagram

+This project includes a D2-based architecture diagram (`architecture.d2`) that visually represents the system design.

+The diagram is automatically generated as a PNG image using a GitHub Actions workflow located at `.github/workflows/diagram.yml`.

+Every time the architecture file is updated, the diagram is re-rendered and uploaded as an artifact.

+To view or download the latest diagram:
+- Go to the **Actions** tab
+- Select the latest workflow run
+- Download the artifact named **`architecture-diagram`**

+This setup demonstrates CI/CD usage in software documentation 🎯